srcfl/srcful-gateway/README.md

 We need to run this as a module as there are dependencies between some packages/modules and they need a common root package (server).

+### /bluetooth
+This is the bluethooth service and a test client.
+The service is simply started with:

+`python ble_service.py`

+#### /client
+This is a simple test client that you can run locally.
+You would need to start a web-server (e.g. twisted) to service the page and this needs to run on https for things to work (or the ble stuff will not work in a browser on android).
+A generated certificate is included.

+`twistd --nodaemon web --listen "ssl:8000:privateKey=key.pem:certKey=certificate.pem" --path .`

+The client is not to be deployed to the gateway and is just a test for now.
+The real client should be on the `srcful` domain.

 ### /modbus_slave
 This is the directory that contains simulation servers of all inverters.
 This is started with docker-compose-no_crypt or you can start it locally using pythion (this seems painfully slow on windows for some reason).
 Alternativealy you run the docker container (create it with `docker-compose build` first):